interglobalmedia/image-steganography-steghide/README.md

 >Cryptography remains important to protecting data and users, ensuring confidentiality, and preventing cyber criminals from intercepting sensitive corporate information.

-## So what is Image Stenography in Cryptography?
+## So what is Image Steganography in Cryptography?

 According to [Geeks For Geeks](https://www.geeksforgeeks.org/image-steganography-in-cryptography/),